 Let’s face it.
 This heat is almost too much to bear, and it is still early in the summer season.
 It’s time to get prepared to battle the heat any way we can.
 And that means Homemade Ice Cream!

-But beware – everyone has their own favorite recipe.
-This one was given to me by my friends, Jim and Lorea Cobb.
+But beware – everyone has their own favorite recipe for homemade ice cream.
+This one was given to me by my friends, Jim and Lorea.
 It is out of this world delicious, and if you follow Jim’s preference by adding a Butterfinger candy bar, you may have problems sharing!

 To make it, you need an ice cream freezer.
 Be sure to follow the instructions on how to use it.
 Also, add Rock Salt to your grocery list, as you will definitely need it!